weaveworks-guides/weave-net-legacy/weave-and-docker-platform/4-machine-weaveproxy-swarm-compose.md

 If you are already familiar with Compose, then you will recognise the Flask app used here.
 If you haven't yet used Compose, then have a look at [the overview in Docker Compose Documentation](https://docs.docker.com/compose/#overview) describes the app and the `docker-compose.yml` file structure, as well as `Dockerfile` used.

-## What You Will Need to Complete This Chapter
+## What You Will Need to Complete Part 3

 If you are using OS X you can install [Docker Toolbox](https://www.docker.com/toolbox), which provides all the tools you will need.